 Conservation and rehabilitation of degraded soils in Western Kenya

-The Soil Protection and Rehabilitation (ProSoil) project in Western Kenya is funded by the BMZ One World Without Hunger (SEWOH) initative.
-It uses a micro-catchment approach, where on-farm and off-farm Soil Protection and Rehabilitation (SPR) measures are combined, trying to involve all stakeholders within the catchment in and participatory planning, implementation and monitoring of these measures.
-For on-farm measures, the project trains and sensitizes farmers to make an individual commitment.
-They include elements from Conservation Agriculture (mininal tillage, cover crops, crop rotation, intercropping), integrated soil fertility management, push-pull technology, biological fertilizer, disease, pest and weed control, and agroforestry.
-For off-farm measures, the project works with Water Resource User Associations (WRUAs) and farmer groups to include them in their management plans.
-They include vegetative Cross Slope Barriers (CSB), small stone walls along slopes and rivers, afforestation, and drainage ditches.
-For the trainings, a cascade structure is adopted, including local Implementing Partners (IPs), model farmers and pilot fields, ensuring local ownership and the ability to reach large numbers of farmers.
+The Soil Protection and Rehabilitation (ProSoil) project in Western Kenya was funded by the BMZs One World Without Hunger (SEWOH) initiative.
+It used a micro-catchment approach that combines on-farm and off-farm soil protection and rehabilitation (SPR) measures and seeked to involve all stakeholders within the catchment area in the participatory planning, implementation and monitoring of these measures.
+For on-farm measures, the project trained and sensitized farmers to make individual commitments.
+These included elements of conservation agriculture (minimum tillage, cover crops, crop rotation, intercropping), integrated soil fertility management, push-pull technology, biological fertilizers, disease, pest and weed control, and agroforestry.
+For off-farm measures, the project worked with Water Resource User Associations (WRUAs) and farmer groups to incorporate them into their management plans.
+These included vegetative cross slope barriers (CSBs), small stone walls along slopes and rivers, afforestation, and drainage ditches.
+A cascade structure of local implementing partners (IPs), model farmers and pilot fields was used for training, ensuring local ownership and the ability to reach a large number of farmers.

 PROJECT IS PART OF